-"I thoroughly enjoyed my time at the University of Surrey, as I felt that it allowed me to gain my independence while developing the skills necessary for working life such as time management, working to deadlines, and communicating well with others."
+"I thoroughly enjoyed my time at Surrey.
+It allowed me to gain my independence while developing necessary career skills, such as time management, communicating well with others and working to deadlines."

 What attracted you to choose Surrey and to study your course here?

 The University of Surrey was my first choice when choosing where to study my degree, not least for its excellent graduate employment record but also for personal reasons: being born and bred in Surrey, and having visited my cousin on campus when she was an undergraduate herself, I was familiar with Guildford and what the town had to offer.

 The subject choice, for me, was easy: Mathematics had always been my strong subject at school.
 Yet usefully - and which I didn't discover until my first year - the University's BSc Mathematics degree is not purely maths; rather, it incorporates other subjects such as Computing, Economics and Education (the latter of which included first-hand experience in a secondary school) across the course of the degree.

 This helped me to gain invaluable experience, by dipping my toe in mathematics-related jobs, and to decide which career path I wished to take following graduation.